 In the 18th century, cattle brought into Holland and Friesland from Jutland were crossed with the Dutch cattle breeds to form the Friesian.
 Later crossbreeding in the 1970s, with the Holstein breed imported from the United States gave formed the Holstein Friesian breed.
 This resulted in larger animals that were predominantly a dairy breed.
 The modern Friesian is largely a grazing animal.

-The Friesian males are valued high since they provide high quality, lean meant even when not crossed with beef yielding cattle breeds.
+The Friesian males are valued high since they provide high quality, lean meat even when not crossed with beef yielding cattle breeds.
 This breed is known for its frequent calf yields and their highly-valued male calves.
 They are also priced for their high-quality milk and lean meat.

 The Gelbvieh (pronounced: Gel-fee) breed has its origins in Bavaria, in southern Germany.